mrakgr/Trading-Journal/journal_2025.md

 > It shouldn't be a surprise that investors who are using computers help them do their job are doing better than those that aren't.

+9pm.
+Yeah, it's such a grind.
+I'll probably fail at beating Slumbot so I am not very motivated, but it's more important to develop these skills than anything else.
+That is that got me that 100k.
+Forget money and just focus on the process.

+Thinking about poker botting gives me such a feeling of fatigue.
+I'd rather go into trading, but poker gave me everything even if indirectly, so I should pay my respect to it and give it my best shot.

+Just this method is enough.

+I already have tabular CFR implemented on the GPU and the poker games.
+I just have to go a bit further and it will be done.